 It’s important to know your market and understand the average return rate.
 This will help you predict your own return shipping needs.
 Is your return rate in line with the average for your market?
 If so, that’s good news.
 But returns are still a burden that will keep your support department busy.
 They can increase your operating costs and take up precious resources.

 Our Return Portal can help automate handling your returns.
 This makes it easier for your customers to initiate a return, saving your support team time.
 Customers visit the Return Portal directly to report the return, filling in the reason for their return.
-They can then create and print out their own return labels, meaning the packages are always correctly labelled.
+They can then create and print out their own return labels, meaning the packages are always correctly labeled.
 Plus, your customers enjoy using an attractive, professionally designed Return Portal.
 It’s a perfect way of turning an e-fulfilment necessity into a positive customer experience.

 After-sales marketing (or after-sales management) covers everything that happens after the sale.
 There’s some overlap between e-fulfilment and after-sales marketing, but each has its own focus.
 After-sales marketing is about managing what comes after the sale.
 E-fulfilment covers your entire product presentation, from the sale to delivery.
 Still, it’s a good idea to include after-sales marketing in your e-fulfilment strategy.